adamghill/alldjango.com/content/articles/optimize-the-django-orm.md

 ## Automatic for the people

 [django-auto-prefetch](https://github.com/tolomea/django-auto-prefetch) will automatically prefetch the foreign keys or one-to-one models.
 It's a great way to create more performant queries just by inheriting from a different base `Model` class.
 Highly recommended to save yourself from manually trying to figure out what fields are needed in `select_related` or `prefetch_related` method calls.

+## Indices make the world go round

+If you are still running into slowness, you can start to investigate database indexes.
+Going into detail about indexes is out of scope for this article, but some clues can be deciphered by using the output from `explain`.
+Django has a robust infrastructure for [specifying indexes](https://docs.djangoproject.com/en/stable/ref/models/options/#django.db.models.Options.indexes) that ensures they are part of your database migrations.
+For more information, [Indexing in Postgres](https://medium.com/geekculture/indexing-in-postgres-db-4cf502ce1b4e) and [Postgres Indexes for Newbies](https://blog.crunchydata.com/blog/postgres-indexes-for-newbies) are two solid articles that give an overview of indexing.

 ## Putting on the ritz